xpqz/dyalog-docs/tools/README.md

 files ← NewBuildGUI '/some/path/to/your/chosen/dir/here'
 ```

 Note that the old `BuildGUI` also takes a left arg 0 for "run" and 1 for "dry run".
-The old version was intended to
-write straight to the documentation repository, but we probably don't need to do that with the new one: write out the
-files to a fresh directory, do a diff against the existing, and integrate manually in the rare cases that something
+Write out the files to a fresh directory, do a diff against the existing, and integrate manually in the rare cases that something changed.
-changed.

 We don't envisage that this will need doing as part of the day-to-day documentation authoring process, but something that will be run once per major version release.